Latest Weather Blog

 Woman arrested in poisoning death held without bond

-BATON ROUGE - The woman accused of poisoning a man she claimed to be married to is being held with out bond, a judge decided Friday.
+BATON ROUGE - The woman accused of poisoning a man she claimed to be married to has been formally charged with his murder.

-Hale was arrested earlier this month after the coroner's office ran specific tests for poison on Skipper's exhumed body.
-His death has been reclassified as a homicide and Hale now faces a second-degree murder charge.
+Hale was arrested in June after the coroner's office ran specific tests for poison on Skipper's exhumed body.
+His death has been reclassified as a homicide and Hale was arrested for second-degree murder.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.